Prices for Project

 9.16 Everglade Pictures agree to provide clips of footage from the project (where requested), for use on the Client’s website;

 9.17 Everglade Pictures retain the original recorded media (digital tape, digital recordings, rushes etc.) and keep this for a period of not less than 1 month from the start date of the Shoot, and shall own the copyright within said original recorded media and edited product.
-Copies of the full recording to own all copyright shall be made available to the Client upon request, but at additional cost (“buy out”) borne by the Client.
-Unless requested earlier, after a period decided by Everglade Pictures, the Client shall have the opportunity to purchase the original recorded media for a mutually agreed price.
+Copies of the full recording to own all copyright shall be made available to the Client upon request, but at additional cost (“buy out by the Value of the Proiject”) borne by the Client.
+Unless requested earlier, after a period decided by Everglade Pictures, the Client shall have the opportunity to purchase the original recorded media by the Value of the Project.
 Notwithstanding the above, where the Client has not purchased the original recorded media within a period one month from the start date of the Shoot, Everglade Pictures reserves the right to dispose of it;

 9.18 Everglade Pictures stores the Finished Video Productions for a lifetime.

-9.19 If the Cleint request that Everglade Pictures extends the (Raw Footage) Lifetime longer than a month, this will cost 100€ a Year including access to Online Storage
+9.19 If the Client request that Everglade Pictures extends the (Raw Footage) Lifetime longer than a month, this will cost 100€ a Year